To clarify the meaning we intend when using certain words in this document, we have explained them for you here:

 - In full

-- By monthly instalments spread over a term of up to 5 years
+- By monthly instalments spread up to 5 years

 You can pay by debit/credit card, cheque or bank transfer.
 You will be completely covered straight away unless you have paid by cheque then you will be covered as soon as funds have cleared in our bank account.